The Invisible Man (1933 film): Plot

 Back home, Kemp calls Cranley, asking for help, and then the police.
 Flora persuades her father to let her come along.
 In her presence, Griffin becomes more placid and calls her "darling".
 When he realizes Kemp has betrayed him, his first reaction is to get Flora away from danger.
 After promising Kemp that at 10 o'clock the next night he will murder him, Griffin escapes and goes on a killing spree.
 He causes the derailment of a train, resulting in a hundred deaths, and throws two volunteer searchers off a cliff.
 The police offer a reward for anyone who can think of a way to catch him.

 Feeling that Griffin will try to fulfill his promise, the chief detective in charge of the search uses Kemp as bait and devises various clever traps.
-At Kemp's insistence, the police disguise him in a police uniform and let him drive his car away from his house.
-Griffin, however, is hiding in the back seat of the car, as surprises Kemp and tells that he was also following him all day while committing his crimes.
+Trying to protect Kemp, the police disguise him in a police uniform and let him drive his car away from his house.
+Griffin, however, is hiding in the back seat of the car, surprising Kemp; he tells Kemp that he was also following him all day while committing his crimes.
 He overpowers Kemp and ties him up in the front seat.
 Griffin then sends the car down a steep hill and over a cliff where it explodes on impact, killing Kemp.

 A snowstorm forces Griffin to seek shelter in a barn where he falls asleep.
 Later a farmer enters and spots movement in the hay where Griffin is sleeping.
 He notifies the police, who rush out to the farm and surround the barn.
 They set fire to the building, which forces Griffin to come out, leaving visible footprints in the snow.
 The chief detective opens fire, mortally wounding Griffin.
 He is taken to the hospital where, hours later, a surgeon informs Dr. Cranley that Griffin is dying and asking to see Flora.
 On his deathbed, Griffin remorsefully admits to Flora, "I meddled in things that man must leave alone".
 As he dies, his body quickly becomes visible again.